cheahfulnic/sp24-cse110-lab4/expose/javascript/part2.md

 12. D) student['Favorite Teacher'].name
 12. E) student.courseLoad[0]

-13. '32' since the integer 2 maps to its exact string representation.
+13. '32' since the number 2 maps to its exact string representation.
-13. 1 since the string '3' maps to its integer representation.
+13. 1 since the string '3' maps to its number representation.
 13. 3 since null is treated as 0.
 13. '3null' since null maps to its exact string representation.
 13. 4 since true is treated as 1.